 In addition to new facilities, the SDCCD also spent 2015 building bridges for our students.

-During our 2015 commencements, our colleges issued 3,314 Associate Degrees and 1,215 certificates.
+During our 2015 commencements[BROKEN LINK], our colleges issued 3,314 Associate Degrees and 1,215 certificates.
 Continuing education

 students earned 3,802 vocational certificates and 151 high school diplomas, moving